 Temporary residency through investment

-In any of these cases, temporary residence is only granted for a one year period to begin, after which you can apply for renewal for an additional one to three years.
+In any of these cases, temporary residence is only granted for a 1 year period to begin, after which you can apply for renewal for an additional 1-3 years.

 How to qualify for the permanent resident visa

-Permanent residency is granted to individuals who intend to reside in Mexico on a long term basis and who meet at least one of several qualifications.
-If you qualify for a permanent resident visa from the beginning, you do not have to apply for a temporary resident visa first.
+It’s granted to individuals who intend to reside in Mexico on a long term basis and who meet at least one of several qualifications.

 How to obtain dual citizenship in Mexico

-While there are options to become a Mexican citizen through birth abroad to Mexican parents, Mexican descent back two generations (although there has been talk of extending it to three generations), or through marriage or having Mexican children, most foreigners will qualify for citizenship through naturalization.
+While there are options to become a Mexican citizen through birth abroad to Mexican parents, through marriage, or by having Mexican children, most foreigners will qualify for citizenship through naturalization.

-Naturalization in Mexico requires five years of residency prior to the application date, which can include all years of residency, whether temporary or permanent.
+Naturalization in Mexico requires 5 years of residency prior to the application date, which can include all years of residency, whether temporary or permanent.

-If you come from a Latin American country or from the Iberian Peninsula, you can become a citizen in as little as two years of legal residency.
+Are you originally from a Latin American country or from the Iberian Peninsula?
+Then you can become a citizen in as little as 2 years of legal residency.

-Obtaining citizenship in Mexico is not the right answer for everyone — just like with any country — but it is one of the best options for someone with, say, a manufacturing business that markets to US customers, or someone who has a location independent business that wants to get out of the US, but stay close to family.
+But it is one of the best options for someone with, say, a manufacturing business that markets to US customers or someone who has a location independent business that wants to get out of the US, but still stay close to family.